slash4-de/learn-reactjs/source/day1.rst

 DAY-1: React Component
 **********************

-In this fast track tutorial, we'll be building simple Spot training App, a powerful app using React.
-React is JavaScript library developed and maintained by Facebook and being used both in Facebook and Instagram.
+In this fast track JavaScript React Tutorial.
+We'll be building an outdoor training spot application (a map based database for good outdoor high intensive training spots) - a powerful app using React.
+React is a JavaScript library developed and maintained by Facebook and being used both in Facebook and Instagram.
+It is a state of the art technology to develop responsive and rich user interfaces.
+It can be compared to other Libraries like AngularJS.

-While we'll demonstrate most important features and concept of react, it is not comprehensive react tutirial.
-This is not what we want and this is also not necessary to get you started on the fast lane.
-After completing tutorial you will know:
+We will use this example the demonstrate the most important awesome features of the React framework.
+But this course is a fast track course to get you started with React - it will not cover all aspects of React.
+This is not what we want and this is also not necessary to get you started.
+After completing the tutorial you will know:

-1. Write rich client Applications using React.
-Something like facebook and instagram.
+1. How to write rich client Applications using React.
+Something like Facebook and Instagram.
-2. You will fully convinced that React is for "building large applications with data that changes over time" - Facebook
+2. You will fully understand what Facebook means by "...
+React is for building large applications with data that changes over time ..." - Facebook
-3. You can develop stateful, interactive and reusable UI components
+3. You will be able to develop stateful, interactive and reusable UI components
-4. You also understand that it is specifically designed to fit sites where there are lot of updates
+4. You will also understand that it is specifically designed to fit sites with a lot of updates
+5. You will see how easy it is to write applications that work both on Mobile and Desktop

-Roll up sleevs and get start:
+Roll up sleevs and get started:

 (Powerpoint show)